ha5h6r000wn/st_idx_visualizer/openspec/changes/refactor-style-config-and-charts/design.md

   - Remove `isLineDrawn`, `isConvertedToPct`, and `isSignalAssigned` flags from the core config in follow-up steps; these concerns are handled by:
     - dedicated data-prep helpers that always return the columns needed for the chart,
     - small wrapper functions for special cases (e.g., bar-only charts).
+  - For bar-only style charts with precomputed signals (relative-momentum charts), `config/param_cls.py` additionally defines `StyleBarChartConfig`, a slim Pydantic model that:
+    - carries only bar axis names/types, title, y-axis format, and optional color,
+    - and is used by `RELATIVE_MOMENTUM_VALUE_GROWTH_STYLE_CHART_CONFIG` and `RELATIVE_MOMENTUM_BIG_SMALL_STYLE_CHART_CONFIG` in `config/style_config.py` to mirror the existing bar settings without exposing line-related fields or behavior flags.

 ### 3. Data-prep vs rendering separation